 The rest of this document is organized as follows.
-The first section provides a basic introduction with a quick overview of the history of FBS, their basic use cases, their usefulness as well as the limits to which FBS can be used and be useful.
-The second part introduces the main sources of data, new imputation methods as well as the new balancing mechanism.
-The third part finally provides a step-by-step introduction of the new methods based on worked examples.
-The document concludes with an overview of the changes introduced by the shift to the new commodity classification schemes and their relationship with the existing system.
+The first part provides a basic introduction with a quick overview of the history of FBS, their basic uses and usefulness, and the limits to these uses and usefulness.
+Chapter 1 and 2 introduce the main sources of data, new imputation methods and the new balancing mechanism.
+Chapters 3 and 4 provide a step-by-step introduction to the new methods based on worked examples.
+The document concludes with an overview of the changes introduced by the shift to new commodity classification schemes, and of how these changes relate to the existing system (chapters 5 and 6).
+Chapter 7 provides concepts and definitions used in the FAO FBS.

 Introduction